-ΔT means the temperature compensation.
+ΔT is the programmed parameter of temperature compensation.

-- When T1-Ts < Δ T-2°C, the compressor ceases operation. - When T1-Ts > Δ T+3°C, the compressor continues operation. - When the AC is operating in mute mode, the compressor operates at a low frequency. - When the current exceeds the preset value, the current protection function activates and the compressor ceases operation.
+- When T1-Ts < Δ T-2 °C , the compressor ceases operation. - When T1-Ts $> \Delta T + 3^{\circ}C$, the compressor continues operation. - When the AC is operating in mute mode, the compressor operates at a low frequency. - When the current exceeds the preset value, the current protection function activates and the compressor ceases operation.